 Hi my name is Kerina.

 I am a thirty something stay at home mum again this year.
 I'm a trained early childhood teacher.
-I have two beautiful little girls, a 3 year old and a 2 year old.
+I have two beautiful little girls, a 4 year old and a 2 year old.
 We have a new addition to the family due in May.
 I have a wonderful husband who is a fabulous Dad to our girls.

 I love my life but definitely need at least two lattes a day to survive.

-I LOVE coffee, shopping, chocolate, organising, craft with my kids, camping and project life.
+I LOVE coffee, shopping, organising, crafting with my kids, camping and project life.